loupeteam/IPCfgLib/docs/IPCfgLib.md

 The IPCfgLib also supplies a clean interface to connect to a Windows network drive.
 Using Windows file sharing, a machine can read and write to a network drive in order to save and open recipes or configuration files.
 The WinShare function can be tied directly to the HMI for a user to enter usernames and passwords as well as parameters to configure what network drive to connect to.

 # Usage
 The IPCfgLib functionality can be integrated into any project using function blocks.
-For an example of how to use these in a project, please see the ARG Automation Studio Starter Project at [https://github.com/autresgrp/StarterProject](https://github.com/autresgrp/StarterProject).

 ## Initialization
 To use the IPCfgLib functionality, **IPConfig** and **WinShare** function block instances must be declared.